Welcome to the greatest trout fishing destination in America!

 Pyramid Lake, Nevada is home to the World's largest cutthroat trout and of course, Pyramid Fly Co.
 The lake offers anglers miles upon miles of easily accessible waters to fish.
 The Pyramid Fly Co. team has spent hundreds of hours in search of the best beaches and tactics that produce the biggest size and best numbers of fish.
 The team has also spent countless hours creating new and innovative flies for fishing this specific watershed and those flies have enabled them to produce fish everyday on the water.

 Decked out from head-to-toe in top-of-the-line gear supplied by our supporters and everything from personal pontoon boats to customized fishing ladders, you will fish in comfort all throughout your day with Pyramid Fly Co.
-Not to mention, we will conveniently have our PFC 5th-wheel trailer available for resting and all of your restroom needs.
 These trips are all about the customer and that’s why PFC offers the highest end guiding services at Pyramid Lake.
 From 1st-time flyfisherman, to experts, PFC has you covered for a great day on the water.
 Join us and take your shot at hooking into that illusive 20-pounder and we will be waiting with the net, right by your side.

 About the Lake: